hxjuneja/GGU-SL/README.md

 ## Usage

-I want my editor to quickly generate the Github URL for the file I am workfing on without jumping to the browser to
+I want my editor to quickly generate the Github URL for the file I am working on without jumping to the browser to
 search for the file and line of the code and paste the URL to share it.

 So I made this.